CANCELED - Virtual Community Day

 *Please note that registration fees are non-refundable.

 A variety of workshops will be provided during morning and afternoon sessions.
-Participants will be able to sign up for their desired workshop/s during check-in the morning of the event.
+Participants will be able to sign up for their desired workshop/s via the registration page.
 Space is limited for each workshop and sign-up for the workshops is first-come, first-served.

 Circle Processes in Schools